ivzap/CSCE-435-Project1/Report.md

 ## 2. Project topic: Parallel Sorting Algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
+Our project is to understand and implement different parallel sorting algorithms using the MPI standard.
+Additionally, we will gather metrics, such as scalablity, and speedup to determine how effective our parallel algorithm is to its sequential counterpart.
+We will be running all our experiments on the Grace cluster provided by Texas A&M University.

+Below is a list of the sorting algorithms we will be implementing and a brief description of each...

 - Bitonic Sort: Ethan Rutt
     - A comparison based sorting algorithm which sorts by converting a data-set